-- 1. Income derived by a resident of a Contracting State in respect of professional services or other activities of an independent character shall be taxable only in that State unless he has a fixed base regularly available to him in the other Contracting State for the purpose of performing his activities.
-If he has such a fixed base, the income may be taxed in the other Contracting State but only so much of it as is attributable to that fixed base. - 2.
-The term "professional services" includes especially independent scientific, literary, artistic, educational or teaching activities as well as the independent activities of physicians, lawyers, engineers, architects, dentists and accountants.
+1. Income derived by a resident of a State in respect of professional services or other activities of an independent character shall be taxable only in that State unless he has a fixed base regularly available to him in the other State for the purpose of performing his activities.
+If he has such a fixed base, the income may be taxed in the other State but only so much of it as is attributable to that fixed base.

+2. The term "professional services" includes especially independent scientific, literary, artistic, educational or teaching activities as well as the independent activities of physicians, lawyers, engineers,' architects, dentists and accountants.

-DEPENDENT PERSONAL SERVICES
+ARTICLE 15 DEPENDENT PERSONAL SERVICES

-- 1. Subject to the provisions of Articles 16, 18, 19, 20 and 21, salaries, wages and other similar remuneration derived by a resident of a Contracting State in respect of an employment shall be taxable only in that State unless the employment is exercised in the other Contracting State.
-If the employment is so exercised, such remuneration as is derived therefrom may be taxed in that other State. - 2.
-Notwithstanding the provisions of paragraph (1), remuneration derived by a resident of a Contracting State in respect of an employment exercised in the other Contracting State shall be taxable only in the firstmentioned State if:
+1. Subject to the provisions of Articles 16, 18 and 19, salaries, wages and other similar remuneration derived by a resident of a state in respect of an employment shall be taxable only in that state unless the employment is exercised, in the other State.
+If the employment is so exercised, such remuneration as is derived therefrom may be taxed in that other State.

+2. Notwithstanding the provisions of paragraph 1, remuneration derived by a resident of a State in respect of an employment exercised in the other State shall be taxable only in the first mentioned State if:

-- (a) the recipient is present in the other State for a period or periods not exceeding in the aggregate 183 days within any period of 12 months; and - (b) the remuneration is paid by, or on behalf of, an employer who is not a resident of the other State; and - (c) the remuneration is not borne by a permanent establishment or a fixed base which the employer has in the other State. - 3.
-Notwithstanding the preceding provisions of this Article, remuneration derived in respect of an employment exercised aboard a ship or aircraft in international traffic may be taxed in the Contracting State in which the place of effective management of the enterprise is situated.
+(a) the recipient is present in the other State for a period or periods, not exceeding in the aggregate 183 days in the fiscal year concerned, and

+(b) the remuneration is paid by, or on behalf of, an employer who is not a resident of the other State, and

+(c) the remuneration is not borne by a permanent establishment or a fixed base which the employer has in the other State.

+3. Notwithstanding the preceding provisions of this Article, remuneration derived from an employment exercised aboard a ship or aircraft operated in international traffic may be taxed in the State in which the place of effective management of the enterprise is situated.

-DIRECTORS' FEES
+ARTICLE 16 DIRECTORS' FEES

-Directors' fees and other similar payments derived by a resident of a Contracting State in his capacity as a member of the board of directors of a company which is a resident of the other Contracting State may be taxed in that other State.
+Directors' fees and other similar payments derived by a resident of a State in his capacity as a member of the board of directors of a company which is resident of the other State may be taxed in that other State.